Call Today! 888-234-8376

 - Release Your Body to The County Coroner’s Office.
 This means your body will be handed over to the government and they will be responsible for burying or cremating the body.
 Your survivors may have the option to retrieve the ashes (usually for a fee).
 If they do not, then your ashes will go into a common grave.
 If this is not a depressing way to finish your time on earth, then we don’t know what is!

 - Contact Social Security Administration.
 If you have collected social security prior to dying, the social security administration may offer some assistance to your family when you pass away.

 - Contact a Non-Profit Organization.
 There may be a non-profit organization that offers assistance to survivors.
 This normally depends on the circumstances of your death or other factors related to your life.
 For example, certain non-profits may offer help for the children of single parents, minorities, or so on.

-- Start a Kickstarter Campaign.
+- Start a Crowdfunding Campaign.
 If you know a lot of people, your survivors may be able to crowdfund your funeral, such as using GoFundMe.
 By asking friends and family to contribute small amounts of money rather than sending flowers, your immediate survivors may be able to fund your funeral.

 When you leave this earth, funeral and burial costs are the most immediate expenses.
 However, if you die without life insurance, your survivors are likely to incur other expenses in the days and months to follow.
 Some of those expenses include:

 Travel Expenses: It is unlikely that all of your important survivors live in the same city.
 Some of them may have to take a flight and stay for days in a hotel in order to be with loved ones during your funeral.

 And perhaps your body needs to travel?
 Do you plan on being buried in the city, state, or country you currently live in?
 If not, you should plan ahead on how your body will be transported when you are dead.